-Books about the Hudson River School usually focus on the male artists, but there’s much more to the story.
-Many women also painted the American landscape in the nineteenth century, as both professionals and amateurs.
+The Hudson River School was a movement in American landscape painting being the first independent artistic tradition in the country.
+It was very popular in the middle half of the 19th century due to its focus on American scenery and nationalism.
+Notable artists among the Hudson River School are Thomas Cole, Frederick Edwin Church, and Albert Bierstadt.
+Books about the Hudson River School usually focus on male artists, but there’s much more to the story.
+Many women also painted the American landscape in the 19th century, as both professionals and amateurs.
 While they’re not as well known today as their male counterparts, many were very highly regarded in their time.
-In honor of International Women’s Day, meet six female Hudson River School artists below.
+Meet six women artists of Hudson River School below.

-Louisa Davis Minot (1788-1858)
+1. Louisa Davis Minot

 Louisa Davis Minot is known only through two paintings of Niagara Falls.
 They are spectacular and show that she was skilled and well-trained.
 Many artists painted Niagara Falls, and Minot’s hold their own against any of the others.
 She also wrote a vivid description of the Falls, which was published in North American Review in 1815.

-Sarah Cole (1805-1857)
+2. Sarah Cole

-Eliza Pratt Greatorex (1819-1897)
+3. Eliza Pratt Greatorex

 Eliza Pratt Greatorex achieved great respect in American art and New York society alike.
 In fact, she was successful enough to be able to support herself and her young children through her art after being widowed in 1858.
 Greatorex painted scenes of the northeastern United States and of Europe.
 She was the first woman to attain membership in the National Academy of Design – showing the esteem in which she was held during her career.

-Helen Mary Knowlton (1832-1918)
+4. Helen Mary Knowlton

 Helen Mary Knowlton studied under French-trained landscape painter William Morris Hunt and eventually took over teaching his class at his request.
-She also trained in Munich, Germany, which was popular at the time.
+She has also trained in Munich, Germany, which was popular at the time.
 Knowlton had a Luminist’s interest in showing lighting effects and an Impressionist’s loose method of handling paint.
 In addition to teaching and painting, she wrote extensively about art and was a longtime art critic for the Boston Post.

-Laura Woodward (1834-1926)
+5. Laura Woodward

 Laura Woodward was originally from New York, where she first painted and exhibited her work.
 However, she moved to Florida in the second half of her life, and that’s where she made some of her most compelling paintings.
-They show Florida’s landscape and foliage, and they’ve been credited with making people interested in travelling to Florida in the early-twentieth century.
+They show Florida’s landscape and foliage, and they’ve been credited with making people interested in traveling to Florida in the early 20th century.
 Her work also convinced Henry Flagler to establish the Hotel Royal Poinciana in Palm Beach.
 Though the scenery is very different between her northern and southern subjects, both share a vibrant color palette.

-Mary Josephine Walters (1837-1883)
+6. Mary Josephine Walters